 When it comes to calcium, corn doesn’t contain much of this either.
 It has around 2 mg of it in a 100 g portion, which isn’t significant enough for it to be considered a calcium supplement in your piggy’s diet.

 Corn does, however, contain a moderate amount of phosphorus, coming in around 89 mg per 100 g portion.
-The calcium-to-phosphorus ratio, or Ca:P, is 0.02:1.
+Phosphorus works in tandem with calcium to build and maintain bones, so it’s just as important that there is a good amount of this in their food.
+The calcium-to-phosphorus ratio, or Ca:P, is 0.02:1, and the ideal ratio is 1.33:1

 What other benefits does corn provide for your guinea pig?